sutrolabs/census-docs/destinations/slack.md

 ![](<../.gitbook/assets/Screen Shot 2021-09-13 at 9.39.16 AM.png>)

-Once you've authorized Census, you'll be redirected back to the Connections page in Census and you should see your Slack connection there.
+Once you've authorized Census, you'll be redirected back to the Destinations page in Census and you should see your Slack connection there.

 ## 2️⃣ Connect Census to your data source